Kelly Clarkson Crushes Cover Of Prince’s ‘Let’s Go Crazy’ While Wearing A Little Black Dress

 In the video, Kelly rocked the mic as she commanded attention on the stage with her killer vocal performance.
 She also looked stunning in her little black dress.

-Clarkson donned the black dress —which boasted a leopard-print collar — with some black tights, dangling gold earrings, and some stunning black and white boots.
+Clarkson donned the black dress —which boasted a leopard-print collar — with some black tights, dangling gold earrings, and some stunning black-and-white boots.
 She had her shoulder-length blonde hair parted down the middle and styled in loose waves that fell down her back as she jammed out to the classic hit.

 Kelly also donned a full face of makeup in the clip, which included darkened eyebrows, long lashes, a shimmering highlighter on her face, pink blush on her cheeks, and a dark pink color on her lips.

-Of course, Clarkson’s fans went wild over her latest cover, and took to the comment section of the post to share their thoughts.
+Of course, Clarkson’s fans went wild over her latest cover and took to the comment section of the post to share their thoughts.

 “My gurl can sing anything!!” one fan wrote.